Silk Thread – The Ramble

 Pearsall’s Naples.
 Roughly 4/0….maybe 3/0….this is comparable to a Japanese #100 silk; still quite fine.
 Naples offers even fewer colors than Gossamer.
 It’s often used by rodmakers who rely on Pearsall’s Gossamer, but who prefer a slightly heavier thread for ferrule tab wraps, or for whipping down the prongs on vintage prong tiptops.

 Japanese Size #100.
-This is the finest of the Japanese silks & lovely stuff to work with.
+This is the finest of the Japanese silks & lovely stuff to work with and roughly equivalent to 3/0 silk.
 YLI offers a #100 range; Kimono is all #100.
 Kimono is rapidly becoming our number one selling silk.
 Rodmakers love the bold, natural colors; these colors are especially appealing to the traditional rodmaking community….handsome browns, earthy greens, watery blues, blood reds, and vibrant, golden yellows.

 Japanese Size #50.
 Roughly comparable to the old Size A American threads (Belding Corticelli, Gudebrod, etc.).
 A nice mid-weight thread that looks great and is easy to wrap with, but adds a bit of bulk and, due to that bulk, isn’t quite as nice if you’re after a translucent wrap.
 YLI offers a range in size #50; Tire offers a huge selection of colors in size #50.
 If you’re working on rods heavier than 5 wt, you might want to scale up to size #50 silk just from a strength perspective.